dbt-labs/docs.getdbt.com/website/blog/2023-05-04-generating-dynamic-docs.md

 1. Writing/copy-pasting the same documentation over and over again
 1. Halfway through, realizing I could improve the wording to make it easier to understand, and go back and update the `.yml` files I already did
-1. Realizing I made a syntax error in my `.yml` file, so go back and fixing it
+1. Realizing I made a syntax error in my `.yml` file, so I go back and fix it
 1. Realizing the columns are defined differently with different wording being used in other domains
-1. Reconsider my choice of career and pray that a large language model will steal my job
+1. Reconsidering my choice of career and pray that a large language model will steal my job
-1. Consider if there’s a better way to be generating documentation used across different models
+1. Considering if there’s a better way to be generating documentation used across different models

 <!--truncate-->